Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Remarks and conclusions

-In conclusion, we have generally resolved two of the most controversial problems in the dynamics of relativity \cite{r16}: (a) Under what condition, the time-column space integrals of a Lorentz four-tensor constitute a Lorentz four-vector (Theorem 1), and (b) under what condition, the time-element space integral of a Lorentz four-vector is a Lorentz scalar (Theorem 3).\\
+In conclusion, we have generally resolved two fundamental issues in the dynamics of relativity: (a) Under what condition, the time-column space integrals of a Lorentz four-tensor constitute a Lorentz four-vector (Theorem 1), and (b) under what condition, the time-element space integral of a Lorentz four-vector is a Lorentz scalar (Theorem 3).
+Both Theorem 1 and Theorem 3 have their own sufficient and necessary conditions, which have nothing to do with the divergence-less ($\partial_{\nu}\Theta^{\mu\nu}=0$ or $\partial_{\mu}\mathnormal{\Lambda}^{\mu}=0$), symmetry ($\Theta^{\mu\nu}=\Theta^{\nu\mu}$), and boundary conditions.
+This point is especially important.
+For example, from Theorem 1 we can directly judge that M\o ller's theorem is incorrect, because the sufficient condition of M\o ller's theorem does not include the sufficient and necessary condition of Theorem 1, as shown in counterexample Eq.\,(\ref{eq38}).
+A similar argument is applicable to the ``invariant conservation law'' claimed by Weinberg \cite[p.\,40]{r2}, as shown in counterexample Eq.\,(\ref{eq48}).

+As a practical application, we have used Theorem 1 to analyze Minkowski EM tensor for a plane light wave in a moving medium with Einstein's light--quantum hypothesis taken into account, and we find that the four-momentum of quasi-photon and the Lorentz invariance of Planck constant can be naturally derived (see Appendix \ref{appb}).
+Einstein's light--quantum hypothesis is the basis of Bohr frequency condition of radiation from atomic transitions, the invariance of Planck constant is an implicit postulate in Dirac relativistic quantum mechanics \cite{r7}, and the existence of four-momentum of the quasi-photon is required by momentum--energy conservation law in Einstein-box thought experiment \cite{r25}.
+Thus this natural derivation is compatible with the quantum theory and the momentum--energy conservation law, and the result obtained strongly supports the Minkowski tensor as being the most qualified momentum--energy tensor for descriptions of light--matter interactions in the frame of the principle of relativity.